golang/website/_content/blog/goroutine-leak-profiles.md

 </div>
 </div>

-Fortunately for us, a complete overhaul of the GC is not necessary, as its MO already neatly aligns with our goals.
+Fortunately for us, a complete overhaul of the GC is not necessary.
+The Go runtime uses a concurrent tri-color mark-and-sweep garbage collector, (now with the [Green Tea](/blog/greenteagc) variant!), so its core MO already neatly aligns with our goals for the most part.
 Only a few key changes were needed:
-1. In the initial phases, the regular GC uses all goroutines (and global variables) as mark roots, i.e., objects which are never considered garbage.
+1. In the initial phases, the regular GC marks **all** goroutines (and global variables) as reachable, i.e., they are _mark roots_, such that they would never be considered garbage.
-	We instead change it to only include non-blocked goroutines, as these are the only goroutine which are guaranteed to be maybe-runnable, initially.
+	We change it to instead **only** include non-blocked goroutines, as these are the only ones which are guaranteed to be maybe-runnable, initially.
-2. This is followed by the marking phase, where the GC traces objects referenced (transitively) by the marking roots, and "marks" them as usable memory.
+2. This is followed by the marking phase, where the GC traces objects referenced (transitively) by the mark roots, and _marks_ them as usable memory.
 	Even though we do not modify this phase directly, the changes in step 1. ensure that the GC only marks memory referenced by maybe-runnable goroutines.
-3. The marking phase is finalized by checking for more maybe-runnable goroutines.
+3. The marking phase is finalized by inspecting all the blocked goroutines which were not included as mark roots in step 1.
-	These are goroutines that are blocked by at least one concurrency primitive that has been marked in step 2.
-All newly discovered maybe-runnable goroutines are added as mark roots, in which case, the GC resumes the marking phase.
+	If a goroutine is blocked by at least one concurrency primitive that has been marked in step 2., it is added as a mark root, and the GC resumes the marking phase from step 2.
 	This coincides with the inductive step in the definition of maybe-runnability.
-4. Once all maybe-runnable goroutines have been discovered, the only remaining goroutines are leaked, because they are blocked by concurrency primitives that no maybe-runnable goroutine has access to, so they can be reported.
-In our case, their status is set to leaked, such that they may be included in the goroutine leak profile.
+4. Once all maybe-runnable goroutines have been discovered, any goroutine which has not been added as a mark root has its status set to leaked.
-5. The marking phase then resumes one last time with all the leaked goroutines added	as mark roots.
-All the remaining memory is marked, the same as the GC in the regular runtime.
+5. The marking phase then resumes one last time with all the leaked goroutines added	as mark roots, allowing the GC to mark all the memory it would have marked in a regular run, such that it would not erroneously collect garbage.

+Once the GC phase is complete, the goroutine leak profiler picks up like in a regular goroutine profile, except that it filters for strictly leaked goroutines.

 ### Limitations {#limitations}